v12technology/fluxtion/docs/sections/fluxtion-explored/fluxtion-dsl.md

 Once a flow has been created map/filter/grouping functions can be applied as chained calls.

 ## All functions are nodes
-Fluxtion automatically wraps the function in a node/monad and binds both into the event processor.
+Fluxtion automatically wraps the function in a node, actually a monad, and binds both into the event processor.
 The wrapping node handles all the event notifications, invoking the user function when it is triggered.
 Each wrapping node can be the head of multiple child flows forming complex graph structures that obey the dispatch rules.
 This is in contrast to classic java streams that have a terminal operation and a pipeline structure.